JohnFroz/Johns-SV06-Plus-ACE-Orca-Profiles/README.md

 ```

 - Replace `<YOUR_WINDOWS_USERNAME>` with your actual Windows username.
-- Overwrite existing files if prompted.
+- Overwrite and remove existing files if prompted. (better to remove all of my profiles, as the names might change a bit, creating outdated duplicates)
 - Subfolders like `process` and `machine` should be placed inside the `default` folder as shown above.

 ---